suriya-a9/jetfyx/README.md

 - 🗺️ **Leaflet** — Interactive maps with custom markers and tiles
 - 🔀 **React Router** — Client-side routing for multi-section navigation

-> 🛠️ This project is not open source.
-It’s built for personal learning and experimentation.

 ---

 ## 🚀 Getting Started